PDOK/mapserver-docker/README.md

 Running the example above will create a service on the url: http:/localhost/example/wfs?
 An working example can be found: https://github.com/PDOK/mapserver/tree/natura2000-example

 ## Misc
-### Why not single OCS service like WMS-only or WFS-only like in our other repos?
-This mapserver is meant to run during delevopment phase or for use during Proof-of-Concepts.
-When one wants to run in production we advise to use our other images.
-Like if one wants a [OGC WMS](http://www.opengeospatial.org/standards/wms) service, then we have our [pdok/mapserver-wms-ogr](https://github.com/PDOK/mapserver-wms-ogr) image.
-So why are those (WFS and WMS) seperated?
-We regard both service as completly different.
-Regarding microservices it is logical to split those from each other.
-Also in our experience we have run to often into issues that the same data is exposed as a WMS and WFS.

 ### Why NGINX
 We would like to run this on a scalable infrastructure like Kubernetes that has it's Ingress based on NGINX.
 By keeping both the same we hope to have less differentiation in our application stack.